A Complete Guide to Sailing, Cruising and Flying to Vanuatu

 What Airlines Fly to Vanuatu?

-Several airlines operate flights to Vanuatu, including Air Vanuatu, Jetstar, Virgin Australia, Air New Zealand, and Fiji Airways.
+Several airlines operate flights to Vanuatu, including New Caledonie / Air Calin, Jetstar Airways, Virgin Australia, Solomon Airlines, Qantas and Fiji Airways.
 Most international flights arrive at Bauerfield Airport in Port Vila.

 Do I Need a Visa to Visit Vanuatu?